Satish615/Clash-of-kings/Core Values/Respect.md

 Implemented by Venkata Deviprasad Sura

+Respect week 8: All team memebers work is committed and final review is done by all team mates, and improvements are discussed over the project, Uml diagrams are distrivuted equally
+To be done: Review final

+Implementing Javascript patterns on our completed code.

 Respect week 7: All team memebers work is integrated and taken care,Everyone is properly communicated and inputs are taken from anyone for any modifications
 To be done:
 Review final